 Signs of another Synagogue, dates back to the period preceding the imposition of the Ghetto, are in the building that now guest local event and exhibitions.

 The village of Sovana despite its small size has always been one of the key towns of the area.
 It was an important Etruscan town, a medieval and Renaissance art center, and the episcopal seat for the Southern Tuscany.
 It has been included in the list of the most beautiful villages in Italy by the Italian association “Comuni d’Italia”.
-The story of Sovana has been very eventful over the centuries; it was the birthplace of one of the most famous Pope of the middle age: Gregory VII and its historic center developed near the pre-existing Etruscan necropolis, under the rule of the Pope’s family the Aldobrandeschi that built here an important castle to protect the region.
+The story of Sovana has been very eventful over the centuries;: it was the birthplace of Gregory VII, one of the most famous Pope of the middle age.
+Its historic center was developed near the pre-existing Etruscan necropolis, under the rule of the Pope’s family the Aldobrandeschi that built here an important castle to protect the region.

-In the thirteenth century it was inherited by the Orsini family, during these years many Jewish families from the Papal state moved in Sorana and thanks to their activities and trade Sorana played a very important role in the economy of the area.
+In the thirteenth century it was inherited by the Orsini family, during these years many Jewish families from the Papal State moved in Sorana and thanks to their activities and trade the city played a very important role in the economy of the area.

 Unfortunately two centuries later Sovana was sacked and destroyed by the city of Siena, and finally in the middle of the sixteenth century passed into the hands of the Medici that incorporate in the Grand Duchy of Tuscany.
 With the establishment of the ghettos by Cosimo the First the Jewish families had to move again to the nearby Pitigliano or to Livorno and Pisa.
 Unfortunately today there are very little trace of their presence and power in the city.